-Command Description Delete Deletes the assay definition file (.gxa) you select.
+Command Description Delete Deletes the assay definition file (.gxa/.nxa) you select.
 Move to Top Moves the currently selected assay to top of the assay list.
 Lot Manages lot specific parameters for the selected assay definition.
 Import Imports an assay definition into the database.
-Report Displays or saves the assay definition in a PDF file.